arista-channel/acws/docs/wired/a02_lab.md

         Make sure to select your device, see the tabs below!

-        NOTE: You will see a slightly different front panel layout, this is the difference between the 710P-12P and the 710P-16P you have in front of you."
+        **NOTE**: You will see a slightly different front panel layout, this is the difference between the 710P-12P and the 710P-16P you have in front of you.

     === "Student 1"